 15 healthy salmon recipes to choose from to solve “What’s for dinner?”!

-I recommend to spend a little bit more on wild salmon vs. farmed.
-It is more nutritious, contains less unhealthy saturated fat and is sustainable.
+I recommend spending a little bit more on wild salmon vs. farmed.
+It is more nutritious, contains less unhealthy saturated fat, and is sustainable.
 To save about $10/lb on wild salmon, I buy fresh (more likely previously frozen) whole wild salmon and fillet it myself within 10 minutes.

 Enjoy and be healthy!

 Most of us probably aren’t marine biologists nor are many of us part of the seafood industry.
 We need to rely on the information that is put out there in order to make the best decisions for ourselves and our families.
 Buying the best salmon is a decision that you shouldn’t take lightly.
 It also doesn’t need to be so confusing!